AshAvalanche/ash-docs/docs/professional-services/index.md

 ### Additional services for the Ash tools

-As the maintainers of the Ash [open-source tools](/docs/toolkit/) and [Console](/docs/console/), we can **develop additional features** and provide more services for any need that is not already covered:
+As the maintainers of the Ash [open-source tools](/docs/toolkit/), we can **develop additional features** and provide more services for any need that is not already covered:

 - Get **first class support** from our expert team
-- Support for a new cloud provider for Ash Console or **custom blockchain runtime** (HyperSDK VM)
 - Deploy and manage a **trustless bridge** to link your L1 to other blockchains (including the C-Chain)
 - Receive custom alerts in real time and never miss an important event going on in your L1
 - Launch a fully configurable [Faucet](https://github.com/ava-labs/avalanche-faucet) plugged on your L1 for easy testing and user on-boarding.